msvdsudarsan/periodic-sylvester-gramian/README.md

 This implementation accompanies the research paper:

-**""A Structure-Preserving Strategy for Reachability Gramian Computation in Periodic Sylvester Matrix Differential Systems"
+**""A Kronecker-Free Block-Wise Strategy for Reachability Gramian Computation in Periodic Sylvester Matrix Differential Systems"
 "**
 *by M. S. V. D. Sudarsan*